 Problem 4: Lawyers and Judges who won't do what is right

-A lawyer found to be “ambulance chasing” (actively looking for and targeting people who were injured in an accident or who had a medical procedure that did not turn out well) loses their license to practice.
+A lawyer found to be “ambulance chasing” (actively looking for and targeting people who were injured in an accident) loses their license to practice.

 Judges who are found to tolerate ambulance chasing attorneys are put in jail.

 Put limits on the amount of compensation for “pain and suffering”.

 Put physicians who are multiple offenders of genuine malpractice in jail, and make them pay all they have except for basic shelter (single wide trailer, for example), for part of the awards given to the patients they harmed.

 Take insurance pool management away from private companies and make it either a government agency or a very transparent, not-for-profit organization like a charity with limits on administrative expenses.
 No more multi-millionaire executives or managers.
 No more hundreds of millions of dollars for fancy buildings.
 No more lavish perks and expenses like throwing millions of dollars at supporting golf tournaments.

 After a certain pool size is reached to cover reasonable projected losses, any money not used by the pool in any given year goes BACK to those paying into the pool.

 Well, there is no forced solution for arrogance : ( The only thing that can solve the arrogance problem is the physicians coming to understand that they are going to have to stand before the King and give an account of their selfish, love-less lives, and that there will be consequences.

 Regarding the controlling problem.
 Drugs that are non-narcotic and non-addicting do not need a prescription, but are available ‘over the counter’.
 It is up to the patient whether to inform the physician of their taking the medication.
 If there is an ADR, then the physician is not held accountable for what he/she did not know.